parcel-bundler/website/src/recipes/web-extension.md

 ## HMR

-Due to [restrictions on Content Security Policy](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#content-security-policy) in MV3, HMR support is limited in MV3.
+Due to [restrictions on Content Security Policy](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#content-security-policy) in MV3, HMR is supported for background workers and configuration pages but not content scripts.
 For MV2, HMR is fully supported by default.
 Reloading pages with content scripts will reload the extension in both versions.

 For the best developer experience, use `--host localhost` for development builds (this is sometimes necessary for content script reloading).
 You can copy the following configuration: